sarisabban/SinfNet/README.md

 A neural network for protists image classification.

 ## Description:
 This is a script that uses a real-time object detection convolutional neural network called YOLOv3 to detection cells present in an image, or classify different species of protists from a microscope image.
-Provided here are all the necessary scripts to develop a database, train the **YOLOv2** or **YOLOv3** networks, and perform a detection.
+Provided here are all the necessary scripts to develop a database, train the **YOLOv3** networks, and perform a detection.
 Microscope image datasets and pre-trained weights are also available where we trained this neural network to detect cells or to classify the following species within an image:

 <p align="center">Protist dataset - 60 species:</p>